Welcome to Paddlers Anonymous Dragon Boat Club! This year, PA will have three teams at the novice, recreational, and competitive levels, respectively.

 The window for registration will be open for ~3 weeks, generally ending mid/late February.
 Spots will be very limited, so register early for better chances.

 Thank you for considering Paddlers Anonymous Dragon Boat Club!

 This team welcomes paddlers from all experience levels but the program is targeted towards the recreational level.

-This team is organized by Jack, Ivan, Denn, Jonah, and MT.
+This team is organized by Jack, Ivan, Denn, Jonah, Erica, and Steven.
 For complete details and schedule information, please check out the team info.

 This team is for recreational/novice focused paddlers (minimum 1 year dragon boat experience preferred).

-This team is organized by Fiona and Rebecca, and coached by Chris, Jon, and Nigel.
+This team is organized by Nigel, Chris, Jon, Rebecca and Danny.
 For complete details and schedule information, please check out the team info.